jamesAlhassan/alx-system_engineering-devops/0x02-shell_redirections/README.md

 20-hiago -  a script that removes all letters c and C from input.

 21-reverse -  a script that reverse its input

+22-users_and_homes - a script that displays all users and their home directories, sorted by users.